Voice Evaluation

 Comprehensive Voice Evaluation, Singing Voice Evaluation

-Voice specialists at Duke Voice Care Center conduct a thorough evaluation to find out what’s causing your voice problems.
+Voice specialists at Duke Voice Care conduct a thorough evaluation to find out what’s causing your voice problem.
 Based on the results of your evaluation and the way you use your voice -- professionally or for everyday communication -- your voice care team will recommend a treatment approach personalized to be most effective for you.
 This may include some combination of voice therapy, medical or surgical care, and/or singing and performing voice services.

 Duke Health offers locations throughout the Triangle.
 Find one near you.